sdiehl/wiwinwlh/tutorial.md

 type Baz = 'Baz
 ```

-Combining this with type families we see we can write meaningful, meaningful
+Combining this with type families we see we can write meaningful, type-level
-type-level functions by lifting types to the kind level.
+functions by lifting types to the kind level.

 ~~~~ {.haskell include="src/17-promotion/typefamily.hs"}
 ~~~~